Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

   ...
 ```

-More details about the Service Monitor CRD and why use should use CRDs will be discussed further in this bog post.
+More details about Service Monitor CRDs and why CRDs in general should be used when configuring Prometheus will be discussed further in this bog post.

 ### Why CRDs?